XSEDE/ipf/docs/INSTALL.md

     SupportStatus = testing

-## Best Practices for Software publishing  (Modules Files)
+## Software Module Publishing Best Practices

-XSEDE has two levels of software information that are published: the software catalog at the Portal (which is used for global, static software information), and the dynamic software information published to Information Services using the IPF pub/sub publishing framework.
+Using IPF a service provider publishes information about locally installed software available to users using a module.

-The information published via the IPF pub/sub publishing framework is meant to be information that is local to the installation--if there is global information it should be published at the XSEDE Portal.
+IPF tries to make intelligent inferences from the system installed modules files when it publishes software information.

-The XSEDE IPF pub/sub publishing framework attempts to make intelligent inferences from the system installed modules files when it publishes software information.
 There are some easy ways, however, to add information to your module files that will enhance/override the information otherwise published.

-The Modules workflows for IPF search your MODULEPATH, and infer fields such as name and version from the directory structure/naming conventions of the module file layout.
+The Modules workflows traverses your MODULEPATH and infers fields such as Name and Version from the directory structure/naming conventions of the module file layout.
 Depending on the exact workflow steps, fields such as Description may be blank, or inferred from the stdout/stderr text of the module.
 However, the following fields can always be added to a module file to be published:

     Description:
     URL: